stronnag/impload/README.md

 Binaries in the Release area (linux ia32/x86_64/arm7, FreeBSD, MacOS, Win32) if you don't want it build it locally.

 From source: `go get github.com/stronnag/impload`, binaries endup in `go/bin`, source in `go/src/github.com/stronnag/impload`.
 Requires `go` and `git`.

+## Command summary

+* upload : upload mission to FC volatile memory
+* store : upload mission to FC volatile memory and stores in EEPROM
+* download : downloads mission from FC volatile memory
+* restore : restores mission from EEROM to FC volatile memory and downloads the mission
+* convert : converts alien formats to MW-XML
+* test : tests communications with FC
+* clear : clear mission in volatile RAM (specifically, uploads a mission with just a single RTH WP, which is always safe).
+* erase : erases mission in EEPROM and clears mission in volatile RAM (specifically, uploads and stores a mission with just a single RTH WP, which is always safe).

 ## Examples